edgedb/edgedb/docs/reference/sdl/properties.rst

     between the new property and its parents.
 Schema modifications to the parent(s) propagate to the child.

-    .. versionadded:: 3.0

-        As of |EdgeDB| 3.0, the ``extended`` clause is now a sub-declaration of the property and included inside the curly braces rather than an option as in earlier versions.

 :eql:synopsis:`<type>`
     The type must be a valid :ref:`type expression <ref_eql_types>` denoting a non-abstract scalar or a container type.